Photo by: Fine Dining Lovers / Stanley Tucci's portrait by Daniel Krieger /

 How to Make the Pasta alla Gricia from Searching for Italy

-Next is the world's favourite - spaghetti carbonara.
+Next is a favourite dish the world over - spaghetti carbonara.
 Tucci learns about it from chef and historian Daniele di Michele.
-Like the other Rome pastas, carbonara is very simple, made with just guanciale (pigs' cheeks), pecorino, black pepper and eggs.
+Like the other Roman pastas, carbonara is very simple, made with just guanciale (pigs' cheeks), pecorino, black pepper and eggs.
 Here's how to make spaghetti carbonara.

 How to Make Spaghetti Carbonara from Searching for Italy